yexiang-aws/nixl/docs/BackendGuide.md

 Note that getNotif does not know which agent it should look for to receive the notification.
 So there should be a method to extract the agent name from the notification received, corresponding to a transfer. genNotif generates a notification which is not bound to any transfers, and does not provide any ordering guarantees.
 If a backend does not set supportsNotifications, these two methods are not needed.

-### Progress Thread:

-* progress(): Makes progress on transfers and notifications.

-If a backend requires a progress call, such as UCX, to proceed with the transfers, for both check of transfer status or received notification, they can implement a progress thread, and a frequency of waking up that thread will be passed during backend creation.
-In addition, each time a user calls to check a transfer status, or check received notifications, this method is called, enabling progress if a progress thread is not implemented.

 ## Descriptor List Abstraction

 A key underlying abstraction for NIXL library is a descriptor list, that is made of a memory space (host/GPU/block/File/Obj-Store) and a list of descriptors.
 There are 2 types of descriptors used for the SB API.